 teachings around Yoga.

 loaded with information and wisdom.
-In the ancient times this technique was used so the teachings
+In ancient times this technique was used so the teachings

 were easy to remember.
 They offer you a great variety of possibilities to implement a healthy

-structure in your life that will ulimately bring you and the ones around you more peace, meaning,
+structure in your life that will ultimately bring you and the ones around you more peace, meaning,

 Yama, Niyama, Asana, P ranayama, Pratya hara, Dharana, Dhyana, Samadhi.

 Values like nonviolence, truthfulness, nonstealing, noncollecting (greed), controlling your desires,

 practicing abstinence, the importance of cleansing your body and mind from physical and mental

 clutter (unhealthy thoughts), the discipline to study by yourself and yourself and many more, hint